 The UE shall be capable of monitoring a total of at least 7 inter-frequency carriers for idle mode CA/DC measurements comprising of carriers configured for inter-frequency mobility measurements and carriers not configured for inter-frequency mobility measurements.

-For inter-frequency carriers configured for idle mode CA/DC measurements, if Srxlev ≤ SnonIntraSearchP and Squal ≤ SnonIntraSearchQ the inter-frequency measurement requirements in clause 4.2.2.4 shall apply, where UE shall search for and measure inter-frequency layers configured for idle mode CA/DC measurements in preparation for possible reporting.
+For inter-frequency carriers configured for idle mode CA/DC measurements, if Srxlev ≤ SnonIntraSearchP or Squal ≤ SnonIntraSearchQ the inter-frequency measurement requirements in clause 4.2.2.4 shall apply, where UE shall search for and measure inter-frequency layers configured for idle mode CA/DC measurements in preparation for possible reporting.
 If Srxlev > SnonIntraSearchP and Squal > SnonIntraSearchQ the UE shall search for inter-frequency layers configured for idle mode CA/DC measurements at least every Thigher_priority_search where Thigher_priority_search is described in clause 4.2.2.7, where UE shall search for and measure inter-frequency layers configured for idle mode CA/DC measurements in preparation for possible reporting.

 For UE supporting idleInactiveNR-MeasBeamReport-r16, if the UE is configured with beamMeasConfigIdle-r16 for idle mode CA/DC measurement, the UE shall be capable of performing SS-RSRP, SS-RSRQ for at least